Actuarial-Control-Cycle-T1-2026/group-page-showcase-valcs-consulting/README.md

 By Alan Steny, Carol Zhang, Liya Ruan, Sarina Truong & Vihaan Jain

 ---
+# Objective Overview

+We are members of the actuarial team at Galazy General Insurance Company, one of the leading insurance companies across the interstellar expanse in 2075.
+The objective of this is to develop a successful response to a request for proposals (RFP) from Cosmic Quarry Mining Corporation who is seeking space mining insurance coverage for their expanding operation.
+This report analyses the associated risk and provide recommendations regarding the following products: equipment failure, cargo loss, workers’ compensation, and business interruption.

+---
+# Data

+---
+# Loss frequency and severity modelling

+---
+# Capital Modelling

+---
+# Risk assessment

+---
+# Assumptions
+---
+# Product Design
+___

 ### Congrats on completing the [2026 SOA Research Challenge](https://www.soa.org/research/opportunities/2026-student-research-case-study-challenge/)!